BioChemAI/CovaGen/README.md

 This is the implementation of the paper "A Deep Generative Approach to \textit{de novo} Covalent Drug Design with Enhanced Drug-likeness and Safety".
 There are two seperate folders, one implements CovaGen-uncond and CovaGen-cond, and the other one is CovaGen-guide and CovaGen-rl.

-## This is the overall README, please refer to the README.md in each separate folder for a more detailed usage instruction!</font>
+### This is the overall README, please refer to README_uncond_cond.md and README_rl_guide.md for a more detailed usage instruction

 ## Table of Contents